-Although the crossover frequency of the sensor blending should be lowered in terms of seismic attenuation performace, using the geophone signal at low frequencies may introduce a large amount of control noise due to the poor sensitivity of the geophone at low frequencies.
-Figure 5.8 shows typical sensing noise curves of the LVDT and geophone L-4C (based on the measurement in the prototype, see section 6.1).
-The sensing noise of the geophone rapidly increases below 1 Hz, with the tendency of $\sim f^{-3.5}$ .
+Although the crossover frequency of the sensor blending should be lowered in terms of seismic attenuation performance, using the geophone signal at low frequencies may introduce a large amount of control noise due to the poor sensitivity of the geophone.
+Figure 5.8 shows typical sensing noise curves of the LVDT and geophone L-4C (based on the measurement in the prototype).
+The sensing noise of the geophone increases rapidly below 1 Hz, with the tendency of $\sim f^{-3.5}$ .
 Since the noise curves of the LVDT and geophone cross at 80 mHz, the sensor noise coupling would be minimized when the crossover frequency is set around this frequency.